apify/apify-cli/README.md

-  login   Logs in to the Apify platform using the API token. logout  Logs out of the Apify platform. push    Uploads the actor to the Apify platform and builds it there. run     Runs the actor locally in the current directory.
+  login   Logs in to the Apify platform using the API token. logout  Logs out of the Apify platform. push    Uploads the actor to the Apify platform and builds it there. run     Runs the actor locally in the current directory by executing "npm
+          start".

 ```
 ### apify call